eProsima/AML-IP/amlip_docs/rst/demo/tensor_inference.rst

 Background
 ==========

-Inference refers to the process of using a trained model to make predictions or draw conclusions based on input data.
+Inference is the process of using a trained model to make predictions or draw conclusions from new, unseen data.
-It involves applying the learned knowledge and statistical relationships encoded in the model to new, unseen data.
+It involves applying the learned knowledge and statistical relationships encoded in the model to the input data.
-The inference of an image involves passing the image through a trained AI model to obtain a classification based on the learned knowledge and patterns within the model.
+When inferring an image, the image is passed through a trained AI model to classify it based on the patterns and knowledge the model has learned.

 This demo shows how to implement 2 types of nodes, :ref:`user_manual_nodes_inference` and :ref:`user_manual_nodes_edge`, to perform TensorFlow inference on a given image.
 With these 2 nodes implemented, the user can deploy as many nodes of each kind as desired and check the behavior of a simulated |amlip| network running.